szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 I couldn't resist, considering the name of this armor, especially since its unique description gives no real hint as to how it works.
 Therefore, this armor now provides:

-- Armor Class vs. fiends: +2
+- Armor Class ans Saving Throws vs. fiends: +2
 - Damage vs. fiends: +2
 - THAC0 vs. fiends: +2
 - +20% resistance to fire